Wanting to save money and actually doing it are two very different things.

 K is for kids

-Very few parents can save their child benefit each month, and still face additional huge expenditure on creches, school books, extracurricular activities and so on.
+Parents have been squeezed by reduction in child benefit, but still face huge expenditure on creches, school books, extracurricular activities and so on.

 Obviously parents don’t want to compromise on the quality of service available where they live, but comparing prices is a no-brainer.